geico/rfcs/active/0000-import-export-feature/README.md

 ## Summary

 This feature will add the ability to both export datasets to CSV files and import them back into DataHub from those CSV files, using the UI.
-The code for this feature is already complete, and in use internally at GEICO.
+The code for this feature is already complete.

 ## Motivation

-This feature was originally developed for GEICO's internal usage.
-It was intended to mimic the import/export functionality present in Collibra.
-The DataHub team has requested we contribute this feature back to their open source repository.
+This feature was developed with the intention to mimic the import/export functionality present in Collibra.
+It is useful for moving datasets between instances of DataHub.
+Though not strictly a necessary feature, the DataHub team has expressed interest in adding it to the DataHub open source repository.

 ## Requirements